DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       who: ["service"],
       what: "uses the answer to show/hide textarea" }],
-    what: ["Yes/no answer appears in provider-facing interface"], }
+    what: ["Yes/no answer appears in provider-facing interface"] }
 }) }}